 Students keep a Field Journal which includes lecture notes, interviews, research and sketches and daily written reflections about their experiences.
 They write a formal paper and present research on a major and minor topic and assess themselves daily on their leadership skills.

 Seventh grade students are encouraged to earn at least half the cost of this trip through school organized fundraising events and personal savings.
-Actual academic and leadership preparation occurs throughout the 8th grade year with intensive preparation the week prior to the trip.
+Actual academic and leadership preparation occurs throughout grade 8 with intensive preparation the week prior to the trip.

-Fall camping experience is SO much more than a mere field trip.
+The fall camping experience is so much more than a mere field trip.
 Like all of our field experiences, it is Clark Montessori's way of providing our children with a taste of Maria Montessori's vision for adolescents, her "erdkinder."

-- fosters new relationships between students, their teachers, and the environment
+- Posters new relationships between students, their teachers, and the environment

 During camp week and the actual camping experience, students will participate in: